Table of Contents

 4. Know the targeted keywords your competitors use

-This is one of the most significant steps to do while doing your analysis: knowing what keywords your competitors use as part of their strategy.
-This ultimately depends on a careful review of your product listing.
+One of the most significant steps to do while doing your analysis is knowing what keywords your competitors use as part of their strategy.
+It ultimately depends on a careful review of your product listing.

 Commonly, merchants place their main keyword on the title of the product.
 For example, “Organic Whole Bean Coffee” or “Organic Dark Roast Coffee” is the primary keyword used.
-Moreover, you can easily search your competitor’s keywords by using free Amazon competitor research tools online.
+Moreover, you can effortlessly search your competitor’s keywords by using any Amazon competitor analysis tool online.